agiannoul/PdMContext/README.md

 # PdMContext

-A python package for ectracting context in streaming application (related to Predictive Maintenance and Anomaly Detection)
+A Python package for extracting context in streaming applications (related to Predictive Maintenance and Anomaly Detection)

-### Documentation can be found in Documentation folder
+### Documentation can be found in the Documentation folder

 ### See src/Example.ipynb for usage

 # Context and Data types

-**Context** is used here to provide a better understanding of the difference cases the data are each time.
+**Context** is used here to provide a better understanding of the different cases the data are each time.

-In esense Context represent the data (**CD**), existing in a time window, and their relationships (**CR**), where the relationships are extracted using **causal discovery** between the data (the causal discovery method can be user defiend).
+Essentially Context represents the data (**CD**), existing in a time window, and their relationships (**CR**), where the relationships are extracted using **causal discovery** between the data (the causal discovery method can be user defined).

-**PdmContext.utils.structure.Context** is used to Represent such a context.
+**PdmContext.utils.structure.Context** is used to represent such a context.

 ### Data Types

-#### Continiuous (analog, real, Univariate series ...):
+#### Continuous (analog, real, Univariate series ...):

-To this point **CD** contain data from different sources, and support different sample rates of signals, and event discrete data.
-The difference in sample rate is handled internally in the context generation process where all the series are maped to a single series sample rate callse **target** series (also reffered to the code and documentation as such):
+To this point **CD** contains data from different sources, and supports different sample rates of signals, and event discrete data.
+The difference in sample rate is handled internally in the context generation process where all the series are mapped to a single series sample rate called **target** series (also referred to the code and documentation as such):

-1) For series with sample rate higher than that of target, the samples between two timestamps of targets series, are aggregated (mean)
+1) For series with a sample rate higher than that of the target, the samples between two timestamps of the targets series, are aggregated (mean)
-2) For series with lower sample rate, repetition of their values is used.
+2) For series with lower sample rates, repetition of their values is used.

 #### Event Data:

-The context suppor also data which are not numeric, but related to some kind of event (events that occur in time).
-These are oftenly refered as discrete data.
-To this end the Context support two types of such events:
+The context supports also data that are not numeric, but related to some kind of event (events that occur in time).
+These are often referred to as discrete data.
+To this end, the Context supports two types of such events:

-1) isolated: Event that have instant impact when they occur.
+1) isolated: Events that have an instant impact when they occur.
-2) configuration: Events that refer to a configuration change that has impact and after its occurance.
+2) configuration: Events that refer to a configuration change that has an impact after its occurrence.

-The type of events is used to tranform the in to contiuous space and add them to **CD**.
+The type of events is used to transform them into continuous space and add them to **CD**.

 ![alt text](src/images/CDextraction.png)